Consensys/quorum-kubernetes/README.md

 Ensure that you provide enough capacity for data storage for all nodes that are going to be on the cluster.
 Select the appropriate [type](https://kubernetes.io/docs/concepts/storage/volumes/) of persitent volume based on your cloud provider.

 #### Nodes:
-Consider the use of statefulsets instead of depolyments for nodes.
+Consider the use of statefulsets instead of deployments for nodes.
 The term 'node' refers to bootnode, validator and network nodes.

 Configuration of nodes can be done either via a single item inside a config map, as Environment Variables or as command line options.
 Please refer to the [Configuration](https://docs.pantheon.pegasys.tech/en/stable/Configuring-Pantheon/Using-Configuration-File/) section of our documentation